alan-turing-institute/TuringDataStories/CONTRIBUTING.md

 Please do not re-write history!
 That is, please do not use the [rebase](https://help.github.com/en/articles/about-git-rebase) command to edit previous commit messages, combine multiple commits into one, or delete or revert commits that are no longer necessary.

-Are you new to Git and GitHub or just want a detailed guide on getting started with version control?
-Check out our [Version Control chapter](https://the-turing-way.netlify.com/version_control/version_control.html) in the Turing Data StoriesBook!

 ### 4. Submit a [pull request][github-pullrequest]